gabrielguerrero/ngrx-traits/README.md

 // we destruct the generated actions so they get mixed with the normal ones
 // it also allows us to only expose some actions, or rename them. export const {
-  fetch: loadProducts, // rename example select, fetch, fetchSuccess, fetchFail, filter, sort, loadPage,
+  loadEntities: loadProducts, // rename example select, loadEntities, loadEntitiesSuccess, loadEntitiesFail, filter, sort, loadPage,